dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/metrics.md

 </VersionBlock>

+Once the package has been installed with `dbt deps`, make sure to run the `dbt_metrics_calendar_model` model as this is required for macros used to query metrics.
+More information on this, and additional calendar functinality, can be found in the [project README](https://github.com/dbt-labs/dbt_metrics#calendar).

 ### Querying metrics with `metrics.calculate`
-The calculate macro is used in conjunction with defined metrics to generate a sql statement that runs the metric aggregation to return the correct metric dataset.
+Use the `metrics.calculate` macro along with defined metrics to generate a SQL statement that runs the metric aggregation to return the correct metric dataset.
 Example below:

 <VersionBlock firstVersion="1.2" >